Physical and Digital Executive Protection: Synchronizing Domains

 Different groups all have their own focus points, but the goal of a converged team is to manage an “all-risk” profile, one that is aligned with the broadest goals of the enterprise.
 Be it customer-facing or an enterprise-level response, managing security and reaction requires many players to mitigate risks.
 Ensuring the safety and executive protection efforts are aligned within the individual scopes of defense effort is key to their work.

-Therefore, the function of the team is to synchronize efforts, ensuring clear lines of communications exist between stakeholders and helping drive common operating information across all domains, with limited mandated authority but a directive to secure the executive levels of the corporation.
+Therefore, the function of the team is to synchronize efforts, ensuring clear lines of communication exist between stakeholders and helping drive common operating information across all domains, with limited mandated authority but a directive to secure the executive levels of the corporation.

 What can be done to establish an environment of mutually supportive work and not require a major shift in activity or thinking?
 To help you answer that question, I present you with a high-level checklist of the next steps to foster: